jonseymour/florida/README.md

 This question can be answered with: `florida --girls`

 B) You are then told that the girl's name is Florida.
-What is the chance the girl's sibling is also a girl?
+What is the chance the Florida's sibling is also a girl?

 This question can be answered with: `florida --girls --florida`

+C) What is the chance the Florida's family has exactly two girls?

+This question can be answered with: `florida --girls --florida --unique-families`

 # DISCUSSION
 Since some people may not know the answers and may want to try reasoning about the problems for themselves,